clefebvre/libadvaita/doc/build-howto.md

 )
 ```

-Then the `libadwaita` variable can be used as a dependency.
+Then the `libadvaita` variable can be used as a dependency.

 ## Building on macOS